How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 Bad Habits Form in Many Ways

-Many people fail not because habits are impossible to break, but because they use ineffective strategies.
+Many people fail not because breaking habits is impossible, but because they use ineffective strategies.
 Avoid these common errors.

 Relying on willpower alone.
 Willpower depletes throughout the day.
 Environmental design and if-then plans work when willpower fails.